American Heart Association HeartSaver CPR/AED Course

-After successfully completing the course, participants will receive a certification card, via email, good for two (2) years from the AHA.
-The AHA will send an email from firstname.lastname@example.org with a link, inviting those who have completed the course to claim their certificate online.
+**You will need to have an email address or access to an email account when registering.** After successfully completing the course you will receive a certification card good for two (2) years from the AHA.
+The AHA (firstname.lastname@example.org) will send you an email with a link, inviting you to claim your eCard online.

 Can't make it to one of our classes but still want to learn how to do compressions until help arrives?

 Hands Only CPR is CPR without giving mouth-to-mouth breathing (compressions only).
 It's recommended for people to use on a teen or adult who collapse suddenly in an "out of hospital" setting (like home, work, a park, or sporting venue).

 There's 2 easy steps: 1.
 Call 9-1-1 (or send someone to call).
 2. Push hard and fast in the center of the chest.

 *When you call 9-1-1, stay on the phone until the 9-1-1 dispatcher (operator) tells you to hang up.

 *The dispatcher will ask you about the emergency:

 The location of the emergency (be specific!especially if you’re calling from a mobile phone without a fixed location or address)